 - Safety Team

 As Dogeared has learned first-hand, maintaining a strong internal culture and engaging employee experience can be challenging for companies as they scale.
 To ensure they’re keeping up with this exciting growth without sacrificing the things that have made Dogeared such a desirable place to work, their HR department pulls out all the stops.
 Here are a few ways Dogeared has set themselves apart when it comes to ensuring their carefully selected employee base is happy and engaged!

 1. Culture-Focused Roles

 Dogeared has two roles dedicated to regularly keeping team members engaged: (1) Social Impact Manager, and (2) Culture Assistant.
 The company has invested in a team to ensure that the internal culture, as well as the relationship between Dogeared and their outside partners, are constantly nurtured.
-While some companies make investments in roles tied to ROI, Dogeared has found putting those resources towards positions focused on maintaining employee happiness and engagement has been invaluable for them.
+While some companies make investments in roles tied to ROI, Dogeared has found putting those resources towards positions focused on maintaining a happy employee experience has been invaluable for them.

 2. Volunteer Hours

 Giving back and making an impact is an important part of working at Dogeared so instead of donating money to nonprofits, volunteer hours are given to all team members to spend helping out right in their own communities.
 Four years ago when this program first started, one person volunteered for one day (or 8 hours).
 Since then, employee engagement has skyrocketed with employees donating 1200+ hours of time in 2015 and 1800+ hours in 2016.
 Dogeared has found that providing paid volunteer hours to their employees keeps them more engaged and excited to come to work each day.